Residents Fired Up About Proposed Safe Homeless Camp Space At Denver Coliseum

 “Many people preferred the Coors Field site, which has far less impact on a neighborhood, why was that passed over?”
 Dutcher said.
 “They did the easiest, cheapest, fastest thing that they could do.”

+Dutcher feels the community needs to be more included in the planning discussions.

+“This is very sneaky, this is very underhanded, and this process is a joke,” Dutcher said.

-A spokesperson for the Colorado Village Collaborative said the city is still considering the locations for the two other sites, and is still looking for community feedback on the National Western Complex location.
+Cole Chandler, a spokesperson for the Colorado Village Collaborative, said the city is still considering the locations for the two other sites, and is still looking for community feedback on the National Western Complex location.

-“This is about a public health concern… something that could mitigate the spread of COVID-19 on the streets and among the general public, as well,” the spokesperson said.
+“This is about a public health concern… something that could mitigate the spread of COVID-19 on the streets and among the general public, as well,” Chandler said.

+Chandler said the site at the Coliseum parking lot could open as early as August 6, depending on if and when the city council passes the proposal.

+“The anticipated opening of Safe Outdoor Spaces should provide better options for people experiencing homelessness while addressing the public health risks occurring in the growing number of encampments in Denver,” Cecchine-Williams said.

 If you would like to join in on a community Zoom meeting to voice your opinion, the meeting will take place at 5:30 p.m. on Tuesday, July 21, and the Zoom ID is 966 9692 3815.